halljon/offer-example/README.md

 # Use cases
 ![Alt text](https://g.gravizo.com/source/svg?https://raw.githubusercontent.com/halljon/offer-example/master/docs/use-case-overview.plantuml)
-Note: the below is the REST API exposed, see Things to do - better documentation to be created).

 # Basic REST API
 Please note: this is basic API, see things to do where there is already a ticket raised to document properly)